taraponglab/enQRASAR/README.md

 ## Prerequisites

 1. **Python**: Ensure you have Python 3.9 or newer installed on your machine.
+We recommend you install Python via Anaconda package management.

 2. **Required Libraries**: Before you start, make sure to install the required Python libraries by running (in terminal):